phpbench/phpbench/docs/quick-start.rst

     }

-Run the benchmark again and you should notice that the report states that 1000 revolutions were performed.
-Revolutions in PHPBench represent the number of times that the code is TODO_ADD_REF_HERE executed consecutively within a single measurement.
+Run the benchmark again and you should notice that the report states that 1000 revolutions were performed. :ref:`Revolutions <revolutions>` in PHPBench represent the number of times that the code is executed consecutively within a single measurement.

-Currently we only execute the benchmark one time, you should increase the number of iterations using the ``@iterations`` annotation (either as a replacement or in addition to ``@revs``:
+Currently we only execute the benchmark subject a single time, to verify the result you should increase the number of :ref:`iterations <iterations>` using the ``@iterations`` annotation (either as a replacement or in addition to ``@revs``:

 .. code-block:: php

     <?php
-    // benchmarks/TimeConsumerBench.php

     // ...